 And, additional options as we discussed.
 Moreover, the plans we like offer value-added benefits like retraining programs.

-If you are Christian, we also work with a carrier dedicated to practicing Christians.
+If you are Christian, we also work with a company dedicated to practicing Christians.

 Be careful of blindly applying online without knowing what you are getting yourself into.
 Buying directly online, currently, is the wrong way to buy disability insurance.
 Why?
 As we illustrated earlier, there are so many moving parts with disability insurance.
 How do you know what you are applying for is right for you?
 If you apply online without the aid of a reputable broker or agent, you don’t.